 Tackling the subject of race in contemporary culture has been expressed through a variety of different medias.
 The diverse array this artistic content speaks to the multidimensional and ongoing issue of racism.
 Similarly addressing the topic of race and identity, Hank Willis Thomas uses conceptual photography and paint as his median.
 His 2013 piece I Am a Man was inspired by a photograph taken of the 1968 Memphis Sanitation Strike, depicting a large group of black men holding protest signs bearing the same message.
 Thomas then created multiple variations of the original protest sign while adjusting the word orientation.
 His piece was included in the Installation View at the Baltimore Museum of Art and reads signs that include “Am I a Man, I Am Amen, I Am 3/5 Man, I Am Many,” and more.
 Both Perry and Thomas use their work to discuss racial identity in the United States while speaking to the socially constructed identity often projected onto them by society.
 Their mediums and shared messages are subtle yet effectively conveyed.
 The artists’ pieces differ in their gender-focused discussions but have the same historical context fueling their messages.

-Perry’s work was created specifically for the London Serpentine Sackler Gallery and encouraged visitors to petal or row while viewing the Wet and Wavy – Typhoon coming on for a Three-Monitor Workstation production.
+Perry’s work was created in 2016 for The Kitchen before being shown at the the London Serpentine Sackler Gallery.
+Visitors were encouraged to pedal or row while viewing the Wet and Wavy – Typhoon coming on for a Three-Monitor Workstation production.
 Showcasing the piece in London, in her words “the colonizers’ land,” has significant meaning for Perry in her thoughts about the Middle Passage as foundational to a lot of the significant issues for which she has concerns.